tbm00/Item64/README.md

 ## Features

 ### **Custom PVP & non-PVP Items**
-*Explosive bows, crossbows, flamethrowers, magic wands, lightning guns, candy, and an endless possibility of items designed by you!*
+*Explosive bows, crossbows, flamethrowers, magic wands, lightning guns, candy, and an endless possibilities of items designed by you!*

 Pre-Defined Items:
   - **Flamethrower** Shoots flames and causes fires.
   - **Explosive Crossbow** Shoots survival-friendly explosive arrows.
   - **Explosive Bow** Shoots extremely powerful explosive arrows.
   - **Lightning Gun** Shoots ender pearls that summon lightning.
   - **Magic Wand** Shoots random potion/beacon effects.
-Left click for an offensive effect, right click for a positive effect.
+Left-click for an offensive effect, right-click for a positive effect.
   - **Various Candies** Applies enhanced effects to players when they consume/use the item.

 ### **Block Breaking Event**
 *Give items and/or run commands when players break specific blocks.*

 The default config uses this feature for a Halloween event that gives custom candy items when players break pumpkins.
-If you choose to use this feature, you can re-theme it to be entirely different!
+If you choose to use this feature, you can retheme it to be entirely different!

+### **Survival-Friendly**
+*The default config is safe to use on SMP servers.*

+  - Configure ammo, cooldowns, hunger costs, money costs, randomness, and chance to find a better balance on your server.
+  - Respects claims and PVP; hooks into GriefDefender and DeluxeCombat to make sure the player doesn't bypass PVP-toggled-off or destroy claimed land.
+  - Listeners to prevent players from exploiting the block breaking event.

 ### **Very Simple but Very Configurable**
 *Drag-&-Drop install, yet powerful & highly tinkerable!*

 Simply use the default config, which is survival-friendly, or customize it to your liking:
+  - Delete/modify pre-defined item entries.
-  - Define item entries that shoot custom projectiles, run commands, and apply effects.
+  - Create unlimited item entries that shoot custom projectiles, run commands, and apply effects.
-  - Configure damage, ammo, hunger costs, money costs, cooldown timers, projectile randomness, & more.
+  - Configure damage, ammo, hunger costs, money costs, cooldown timers, projectile randomness, lore, enchantments, effects, & more.
-  - Of course configure every item's name, lore, enchants, etc.

-### **Respects Claims & PVP**
-Hooks into GriefDefender and DeluxeCombat to make sure the player doesn't bypass pvp-toggled-off or destroy claimed land.
+  - Redesign the Halloween block breaking event to fit your server or a different theme.

 ## Dependencies